Sanket399/MCQ_Quizzer/FCN_mcqs.md

-1. Which transmission media provides the highest transmission speed in a network? * coaxial cable twisted pair cable optical fiber electrical cable
+1. Which transmission media provides the highest transmission speed in a network? *
+a) coaxial cable
+b) twisted pair cable
+c) optical fiber
+d) electrical cable
 Correct answer: C

-2. Which of the following tasks is not done by data link layer? * framing error control flow control channel coding
+2. Which of the following tasks is not done by data link layer? *
+a) framing
+b) error control
+c) flow control
+d) channel coding
 Correct answer: D

 3. Which sublayer of the data link layer performs data link functions that depend upon the type of medium? *